Glenville State University

-Glenville State University (GSU) is a public college in Glenville, West Virginia.
+Glenville State University (GSU) is a public college in Glenville, West Virginia, United States.

 History

 Glenville State University was founded in 1872 as a branch of West Virginia Normal School.
-It became known as Glenville State Normal School.
-It served the higher education needs of Central West Virginia.
+It became known as "Glenville State Normal School".
+It served the higher education needs of central West Virginia.
 By 1910, the college enrollment had exceeded the population of Glenville and grew into a full four-year college by 1931.

 The Glenville State College Alumni Center, known as the John E. Arbuckle House, was listed on the National Register of Historic Places in 1991.

-On February 22, 2022, Glenville State College attained university status.
+On February 22, 2022, legislators changed the name of the institution to Glenville State University.

 Academics

 The college awards bachelor's degrees, associate degrees, master's degrees, and certificates.